ChaitanyaSuyog/COVID-Vaccine-Eligibility/README.md

 <br>
 Points to note:
 <br>
--The program is slightly video game-like
+-The program is basically video game-like
 <br>
 -The program uses only basic Java concepts
 <br>